+- option (str) Name of the option to set. - value (str) The value to set the option to.

 '''

-• option (str) - Name of the option to set.
+openql.get_option(option: str) \rightarrow str

 '''

-• value (str) - The value to set the option to.

-opengl.get_option(option: str) \rightarrow str

 Returns the current value for a global option.
 Use print_options() to get a list of all available options.